sdonohoo/forecasting/internal_docs/tsperf_rules.md

 - Random traversal of the inputs.

-In order to avoid any other sources of non-determinisms, we recommend setting random seeds whenever a package/framework provides a function for setting random seed, e.g. numpy.random.seed(), random.seed(), tf.set_random_seed().
+In order to avoid any other sources of non-determinisms, we recommend setting random seeds whenever a package/software framework provides a function for setting random seed, e.g. `numpy.random.seed()`, `random.seed()` and `tf.set_random_seed()`.
 The submitter needs to run the benchmark implementation five times using the integer random number generator seeds 1 through 5 and report all five results.
 The variance of the five run results should be reasonable, otherwise, it's an indicator of instability of the implementation.
 The median of the five results is reported as the performance of the submitted implementation.

 #### Hyperparameter tuning